shenmishajing/lightning_template/docs/tools/shell_cmd_launcher.md

 The number of times to run the same command.
 If set, each command will run `num` times.
 If `log_dir` is also set, the output of each command will be saved in `log_dir/<var_name1>_<var_value1>__<var_name2>_<var_value2>...__<var_namen>_<var_valuen>_<num>.log`.

+#### parallel_num

+The number of tasks to run in parallel.
+If set, we will run `parallel_num` tasks in parallel.

 #### sleep_time

-The sleep time between each command can be `None` or `int`, `None` by default.
-If set to `None`, all commands will be executed serially.
-If set to `int`, we will sleep `sleep_time` seconds between each command, and all commands will be executed in parallel.
+The sleep time in seconds between each command, `0` by default.
+We will sleep `sleep_time` seconds between each command.

 #### other args